EisenbergEffect/hello-web-components/README.md

 # Hello Web Components

+If you've heard about Web Components but have never built one yourself, you've come to the right place.
+The time has come!
+Let's build a Web Component together!

-Let's build a Web Component!
-I like to start with something simple that many of us have familiarity with from the "real world."
-So, let's build a "name tag" that looks something like this...
+When I have the opportunity to teach folks about Web Components, I usually like to start with something simple that many of us have familiarity with from the "real world."
+So, let's build a Web Component "name tag" that looks something like this...

 ![Name Tag Example Image](./img/example.png)